-Say it with me now, SINGLE PIECE CONSTRUCTION.
-Tell your significant other, tell your neighbors, make a YouTube video out of it.
-I don’t think I’ve ever spent good money on a high-quality knife whose entire construction wasn’t derived from a single piece of metal.
+One of the most important things to look for is single piece construction.
+I don’t think I’ve ever spent good money on a high-quality knife for camping whose entire construction wasn’t derived from a single piece of metal.
 Knives put together from multiple pieces of metal have a significantly higher chance of breaking and are flat out just not as strong and durable as a single piece knife.

 Blade Types Explained

 When shopping around for a knife you may notice several different “points” being utilized across many different brands and styles of knives.
 If you’re new, this can seem odd and confusing and the names of these aren’t very descriptive themselves so its important that you know what to look for!
 Different point styles determine the behavior of your blade, so it’s imperative you choose one that will benefit you for the things you plan to do.

 This is definitely the most popular style I’ve stumbled across and trust me, I’ve looked at thousands upon thousands of knives in pretty much every knife category!
 The drop point is a convex curvature along the spine of the blade that curves down from where the handle is to the point of the knife.
 These are meant for multi-purpose usage and for the most part, are probably the best style for a general camping knife.

 Knives with a clip point blade have sort of a cut out towards the point of the knife that is concave in nature.
 Usually, starting from the handle, the blade comes out straight for a majority of the blade, and then suddenly dips in harshly around the ⅔ mark, like its been cut out to form a sort of a C shape.
 On some knives, this cut out is actually sharpened and used for cutting or increasing its piercing effectiveness.